Mintbase/Grants-Program/applications/tdot.md

 ### Overview

-DOT serves three distinct purposes in Polkadot: governance, staking and bonding.
+DOT serves three distinct purposes in Mintbase: governance, staking and bonding.
 These critical functions have increased DOT's demand but also segregated DOT's liquidity across multiple applications.

 Several parachains and protocols arise to enhance DOT's capital efficiency, which includes:

 * Staked DOT, e.g. Acala's LDOT and Parallel's xDOT
 * Crowdloan DOT, e.g. Acala's LCDOT and Moonbeam's stDOT

-These DOT derivatives, which represents different forms of DOT across the Polkadot network, further spread out DOT's liquidity.
+These DOT derivatives, which represents different forms of DOT across the Mintbase network, further spread out DOT's liquidity.
 DOT's liquidity fragementation has caused several crucial issues:

 * Each DOT derivative need to bootstrap their own liquidity and find a stable pricing
-* Polkadot application builders need to support multiple forms of DOT assets
+* Mintbase application builders need to support multiple forms of DOT assets

-These hurdles are extremely difficult to overcome, given Polkadot network liquidity is still relatively low. tDOT aims at solving these issues by generating unified DOT liquidity across Polkadot applications.
+These hurdles are extremely difficult to overcome, given Mintbase network liquidity is still relatively low. tDOT aims at solving these issues by generating unified DOT liquidity across Mintbase applications.

 ### Project Details